-Knudsen Station serves as UCLA’s primary Earth Station for ELFIN, with VHF (2m) uplink and UHF (70cm) downlink antennas.
+Knudsen North serves as UCLA’s primary Earth Station for ELFIN, with VHF (2m) uplink and UHF (70cm) downlink antennas.
 It provides a higher gain than the traditional OSCAR-class amateur radio station to allow ELFIN’s transmitter to be operated at a lower level.

 The Knudsen station supports other university nanosatellite missions.
 This helps demonstrate technical capability, improves and maintains our proficiency, and fosters relationships within the nanosatellite and amateur radio communities that will be beneficial for ELFIN’s launch and early orbit operations.
 Please contact us at firstname.lastname@example.org if you’re interested in having this station listen to a pass for you.

 Main features of the Knudsen Station include: